ManicMiners/docs/_pages/ReservedWords.md

 |Z|Data Field|Height, 300 values per cell|

 ## Block system reserved words
-The Block system generates internal timer variable names and a number of event chains.
+The Block system generates internal timer variable names and event chain names.
 The names of these change based on the number of blocks and it is undefined behavior for a developer to rely on any fixed name generated automatically by the block system.

-Developers should not use any variable names or event chain names that begin with the following names:
+Developers `should not` use any variable names or event chain names that begin with the following names:

 - CreatureEmergeEvent
 - FleeTo